yogeshwaranm-turing/amazon-agentic/envs/wiki_confluence/tools/interface_4/policy.md

 1. Obtain permission_id (required) and actor_user_id (required).
 2. Call lookup_permissions to retrieve the permission details for auditing and verification prior to removal.
-3. Call commit_permissions to delete the permission record.
+3. Call address_permissions to delete the permission record.
-4. Create an audit entry with create_new_audit_trail.
+4. Create an audit entry with record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**

 - Permission record not found
 - Permission deletion failed